 Place a Lot of Bets

 Think like a venture capitalist.
 Place a large number of small bets rather than one or two large bets.
-We recently led a predictive analytics summit workshop at a client’s headquarters where representatives of different functional areas of the corporation were invited to bring their own data for a day-and-a-half of intense data discovery using advanced data visualization and predictive analytics tools (Oracle Data Visualization Desktop and OBIEE 12c).
+We led a predictive analytics summit workshop at a client’s headquarters where representatives of different functional areas of the corporation were invited to bring their own data for two days of intense data discovery using advanced data visualization and predictive analytics tools (Oracle Data Visualization Desktop and OBIEE 12c; today, we would likely use Oracle Analytics Cloud (OAC)).
 There were roughly 40 participants from groups as diverse as sales, service, finance, operations, and marketing.
 Everyone sat at round tables organized by function in one large room (a table for sales, a table for finance, etc.).
-The participants were largely comprised of the business intelligence system’s “power users”.
+The group largely consisted of the business intelligence system’s “power users”.
 A few had engineering or technical backgrounds that gave them a leg up in statistics and analytics, but most were just smart people interested in their business and data analysis.
-We also had plenty of help on hand including representatives from the IT staff who could solve potential data connection or data structure issues, a couple data scientists who knew statistics cold, some experts in the software interface who could help with “where do I click?” questions, and some support staff who made sure that all the conference logistics were handled.
+We also had plenty of help on hand including representatives from the IT staff who could solve potential data connection or data structure issues, a couple of data scientists who knew statistics cold, some experts in the software interface who could help with “where do I click?” questions, and some support staff who made sure that all the conference logistics were handled.

 The results were incredible.
 One “discovered” insight provided the >1000% ROI that qualifies as a “home run”.
 The workshop participant made an appointment with his VP to share the insight and its visualization for the next business day (why wait?).
-In totality, more than 30 projects were identified as potentially significant areas for future work and development.
-Was it all sunshine and unicorns?
+In total, more than 30 projects were identified as potentially significant areas for future work and development.
+Was it all rainbows and unicorns?
 Not at all.
-Some people struggled to get their data sets fully prepped for predictive analytic processes.
-Others changed their minds during the middle of working on something and never really finished an analysis.
-But there was no stigma attached to not hitting the ball out of the park.
-Everyone who was there contributed to the success of the overall workshop.
+Some people struggled to prepare their data sets fully for predictive analytic processes.
+Others changed their minds in the middle of an analysis and never really finished.
+But there was no stigma attached to not hitting a homerun.
+Everyone there contributed to the overall success of the workshop.
 Perhaps one of the most significant outcomes was the cross-functional collaboration between the different teams.
-A few hours into the workshop after walking around and observing everyone and helping some people, we identified some interesting and promising results.
 We asked people to present their initial findings and visualizations to the entire room in the context of their business problem.
 It got people thinking broadly about the business and how their work might intersect with others’ work.
 It also showed different visualization and analytic techniques.
 And it provided a bit of a break from discovery work without losing momentum in the workshop.

-The Secret to Success is in the Preparation
+The Secret to Success Lies in the Preparation

 Everyone who does data mining or predictive analytics knows that half the battle and more than half the work is in preparing the data.
 Likewise, there is a lot of work in preparing a successful workshop and setting everyone up for success.
-We did several things and leveraged several of our internal processes we typically use on consulting engagements.
-All participants were required to write up their business cases in advance (we provided them with an outline of questions).
-Participants were required to submit their individual data sets in advance based on explicit directions.
-Finally, all participants were asked to review introductory articles and videos on predictive analytics in advance so a common foundation of terms and concepts could be leveraged in the actual hands-on work.
+For example, we leveraged several of our internal processes that we typically use on consulting engagements.
+All participants were required to write up their business cases beforehand using an outline of questions we provided.
+Participants had to submit their individual data sets in advance based on explicit directions.
+Finally, all participants were asked to review introductory articles and videos on predictive analytics so a common foundation of terms and concepts could be leveraged in the actual hands-on work.
 There were also “preworkshop” meetings where we reviewed the process and answered questions and made sure that people were making progress on their business cases and data sets.
-Using one of the data sets, we developed a training exercise customized to their data with a step-by-step data discovery process so that participants were able to see theory applied in practice.
+Using one of the data sets, we developed a training exercise customized to their data with a step-by-step data discovery process so that participants could see theory applied in practice.

 The Best Way to Get Started is to… Start

-Want to get traction and help predictive analytics get going your business?
-Consider sponsoring a multi-day workshop for a sizeable (but not enormous) group of power users with several different business cases.
-You may not know precisely which ones will be the winners going in and the proctors may have to accept some degree of discomfort in not knowing the details of the “live” data sets, but it’s basically what venture capitalists do.
-They spread their bets, enable and assist where they can, and somehow, they manage to do pretty well.
+Do you want to help predictive analytics get going in your business?
+Consider sponsoring a multi-day workshop for a group of power users with several different business cases.
+You may not know precisely which cases will be the winners going in and the proctors may have to accept some degree of discomfort in not knowing the details of the “live” data sets, but that’s basically what venture capitalists do.
+They spread their bets, assist where they can, and somehow, they manage to do pretty well.